 Most horses enjoy eating occasional treats, but finding a healthy choice that they love can be challenging.
 Some fruits and vegetables that we love can also be healthy treat alternatives for horses.
 You may not have thought of it, but watermelon could be a treat option for your horse.

-Can horses eat watermelon?
-Yes!
 Horses can eat watermelon and there is a good chance that your horse will absolutely love it!
-If fed in a safe and healthy manner, most horses can eat it with no problem.
+Most horses and ponies can eat watermelon without any issues at all.
 There are, unfortunately, a few instances where watermelon may not be the best treat for some horses.

 Watermelon is tasty fruit that can be safely fed as a treat to most of our equine friends in limited quantities.
 Some horses, because of dietary issues or dental problems, may not be able to eat watermelon at all.